On $w$-mixtures: Finite convex combinations of prescribed component distributions

 \section{Abstract}

-We consider the space of $w$-mixtures that are the set of finite statistical mixtures sharing the same prescribed component distributions.
-The geometry induced by the Kullback-Leibler (KL) divergence on this family of $w$-mixtures is a dually flat space in information geometry called the mixture family manifold.
-It follows that the KL divergence between two $w$-mixtures is equivalent to a Bregman Divergence (BD) defined for the negative Shannon entropy generator.
-Thus the KL divergence between two Gaussian Mixture Models (GMMs) sharing the same components is (theoretically) a Bregman divergence.
-This KL-BD equivalence implies that we can perform optimal KL-averaging aggregation of $w$-mixtures without information loss.
-More generally, we prove that the skew Jensen-Shannon divergence between $w$-mixtures is equivalent to a skew Jensen divergence on their parameters.
-Finally, we state several divergence identity and inequalities relating $w$-mixtures.
+We consider the space of $w$-mixtures which is defined as the set of finite statistical mixtures sharing the same prescribed component distributions closed under convex combinations.
+The information geometry induced by the Bregman generator set to the Shannon negentropy on this space yields a dually flat space called the mixture family manifold.
+We show how the Kullback-Leibler (KL) divergence can be recovered from the corresponding Bregman divergence for the negentropy generator: That is, the KL divergence between any two $w$-mixtures amounts to a Bregman Divergence (BD) induced by the Shannon negentropy generator.
+Thus the KL divergence between two Gaussian Mixture Models (GMMs) sharing the same Gaussian components is equivalent to a Bregman divergence.
+This KL-BD equivalence on a mixture family manifold implies that we can perform optimal KL-averaging aggregation of $w$-mixtures without information loss.
+More generally, we prove that the statistical skew Jensen-Shannon divergence between $w$-mixtures is equivalent to a skew Jensen divergence between their corresponding parameters.
+Finally, we state several properties, divergence identities, and divergence inequalities relating to $w$-mixtures.